docker-saigon/docker-saigon-k8s/README.md

 Demo confirmed working with k8s v1.0.4

-The slides for this talk are hosted [online](https://goo.gl/lqmklR)
+The slides for this talk are available on [slides.google.com](https://goo.gl/lqmklR)

 ## Notes

 1. `cloud-init-master.yaml` was changed to include `--service-node-port-range` flag
-1. If you get "SEGV" errors for `journalctl -f kube-<service>`, test if binary was curled successfully, curl again manually to fix
+1. If you get "SEGV" errors in the logs (`journalctl -f kube-<service>`), test if binary was curled successfully, curl again manually to fix (took me too long to figure this out)